 - Registered Patent Attorney – United States Patent Office

-- Master of Laws, Intellectual Property Law, The John Marshall Law School
+- Master of Laws, Intellectual Property Law, UIC School of Law

 - Juris Doctorate, Chicago-Kent College of Law